basbossink/rpn/README.md

 ### Installation

+#### Windows/Linux/Mac

+If you are either on Windows, Linux or Mac, the preferred way of installing is downloading the appropriate archive for your operating system from the [Releases section](https://github.com/basbossink/rpn/releases) and unpacking it somewhere on your system.
+Note that the archives do *NOT* contain a top level directory.
+After that just ensure that `rpn` is on your `$PATH`.

+#### Build from source

 A working [Rust](https://www.rust-lang.org/) development environment is required to install this calculator.
 If needed follow the [installation instructions](https://www.rust-lang.org/tools/install) for your platform.

 ```